Ledger

 - Value: a strongly-typed

 Valuedocument.
 Scalars likeUUID,Decimal,Money,Date, andTimestampround-trip with their type intact rather than being coerced into strings or numbers.
-See Strong Typing for details. - Created and Modified Timestamps:
+See Strong Typing for details. - Conditions: the CEL conditions (if any) that were required to evaluate to

 createdis preserved across updates, whilemodifiedchanges when a new version is written. - Version and Record ID: